caralifarrell/Python-Applications-in-Finance/README.md

 # Python Applications in Finance
-This repository is meant for finance-related discovery projects to learn more about how Python can be used in finance and exploring topics I am curious about.
+This repository is meant for finance-related discovery projects to learn more about how Python can be used in finance and explore topics I am curious about.
 I do not claim any of these projects as my own as they were completed by following a YouTube tutorial.
 They purely serve as a hands-on introduction to applying programming in finance.

 This repository contains the following projects:
 1. Risk Factor Model Estimation of a Stock (AAPL)